-Source: [Manber 1989].
+Source: adapted from [Manber 1989, Figure 5.7].

 Balance Factors in Binary Trees

 Given a binary tree T with n nodes, compute the balance factors of all nodes.

 The balance factor of a node is defined as the difference between the height of the node's left subtree and the height of the node's right subtree.